Mikejo5000/vsts-docs-pr/docs/report/extend-analytics/querying-for-trend-data.md

 ---
 title: Query trend data
-titleSuffix: VSTS
+titleSuffix: Azure DevOps
-description: How to query the Analytics service trend data and consume it in a client tool when working from Visual Studio Team Services
+description: How to query the Analytics service trend data and consume it in a client tool when working from Azure DevOps
 ms.prod: devops
 ms.technology: devops-analytics
 ms.assetid: FEF88D72-32D7-4DE8-B11E-BCB1A491C3FC